vidalpaul/subsa/readme.md

 ### Testing in Rococo testnet

 Rococo is a testnet for Polkadot and Kusama parachains.
-There's a live testnet named Contracts as a parachain online, where you can test the SSA contract.
+There's a live testnet named Contracts as a parachain online, where you can test the subsa contract.

 #### Steps